 One of the most important preps for the film shoot is with the camera department.
 Depending on the type of camera, the 1st Assistant Camera will inspect and prepare the equipment for use and transport.

 The Key Grip and Gaffer will inspect their truck.
 The Special Effects Assistant will try the rain machine and so on.

 Someone from every department will make sure that the equipment is ready to be used.
 If there needs to be replacements, changes or additions, you will be notified very quickly, so be ready.

 This is one of the reason it is important to keep your production and crew list as organized as possible, and when you use a production planning software, you can see each task checked off in real time.

-Each department will be given invoices and receipts for the deposits and rentals.
+Every department will be given invoices and receipts for the deposits and rentals.

 Every invoice or receipt will be given to production.
 If you are not emailed an invoice or receipt from the rental house contact, it is not out of the ordinary to have your crew member take a picture.

 This is especially useful if they will not be joining production immediately after prep and pick up.
 This is also a way to prevent any surprises.
 No surprises are the only good surprises in production.

 Return equipment like a pro